inseri-swiss/inseri-core-wp/docs/blocks/zenodo.md

 Fetch data from Zenodo by a DOI and re-use data in your inseri post.

-When a top-level DOI is used as input (called also Concept DOI), it is resolved to the latest version DOI which is kept constant and not dynamically updated.
+When a top-level DOI is used as input (called also Concept DOI), it is resolved to the latest version DOI which is dynamically updated.

 ## Output